Erow4/National-Team-Analytics-Website/README.md

 url: https://youtu.be/nc3260VgfkU
 ---

-# US National Team Test Analytic Site
+# US National Team Test Analytics Site

 Created a multi-page website for analyzing USRowing National Team data using Python, JavaScript, HTML, CSS, and SQL.
 The site allowed users to view ordered data subsets, with a dropdown menu for event/category selection.
 I processed the data in CSV format, uploaded it to a SQL database via a Python program, and used HTML/CSS for a user-friendly UI.
 The site executed SQL queries on data from multiple Excel CSVs based on user selections.